Precast concrete: Applications and benefits

 Precast concrete sandwich wall panels have been used on virtually every type of building, including schools, office buildings, apartment buildings, townhouses, condominiums, hotels, motels, dormitories, and single-family homes.
 Although typically considered part of a building's enclosure or "envelope," they can be designed to also serve as part of the building's structural system, eliminating the need for beams and columns on the building perimeter.
 Besides their energy efficiency and aesthetic versatility, they also provide excellent noise attenuation, outstanding durability (resistant to rot, mold, etc.), and rapid construction.

 In addition to the good insulation properties, sandwich panels require fewer work phases to complete.
 Compared to double-walls, for example, which have to be insulated and filled with concrete on site, sandwich panels require much less labor and scaffolding.

 Precast Concrete Market

-The precast concrete industry is largely dominated by Government initiated projects for infrastructural development.
-However, these are also being extensively used for residential (low and high rise) and commercial constructions because of their various favourable attributes.
+The precast concrete industry is primarily dominated by government-initiated projects for infrastructural development.
+However, these are also being extensively used for residential (low-rise and high-rise) and commercial constructions due to their various favourable attributes.
 The efficiency, durability, ease, cost effectiveness, and sustainable properties of these products have brought a revolutionary shift in the time consumed in construction of any structure.
-Construction industry is a huge energy consuming industry, and precast concrete products are and will continue to be more energy efficient than its counterparts.
-The wide range of designs, colours, and structural options that these products provide is also making it a favourable choice for its consumers.
+The construction industry is a huge energy-consuming industry, and precast concrete products are and will continue to be more energy efficient than their counterparts.
+The wide range of designs, colours, and structural options that these products provide is also making them a favourable choice for consumers.